khkhiu/khkhiu.github.io/_posts/2021-09-04-SMU-LIT-Hackathon-2021.md

 ***
 The SMU LIT Hacakathon 2021 is organised by the SMU Legal Innovation & Technology (LIT ) club.
 Held from 13 to 15 August 2021 over zoom and discord, the event brings together students from all Singapore Institutes of Higher Learning to tackle legal-tech problems faced in law, business and community.

-This Hackathon seeks to allow participants to appreciate the synergy between technology and the legal sphere.
-During this event, law firms provide a set of Problem Statements, which covers diverse topics such as automating research, legal analytics and access to justice.
-Participant teams will choose a single Problem Statement provided and build a prototype solution.
+In groups of three to five with at least one law student, the participants were tasked to develop technological solutions to real-world problem statements provided by industry partners.
+These included topics such as automating research, legal analytics and access to justice under the theme of “The Next Decade in Legal Tech in Singapore”.

 ***